Huge crowds join funeral procession of Pakistani politician assassinated on Thursday.

 A Reuters reporter travelling through Sindh said he had seen hundreds of burnt-out vehicles, and people were coming out on Friday morning and setting fire to more and trying to block roads.

-And on Friday, unidentified assailants shot dead a policeman in a neighbourhood of Karachi, a traditional stronghold of the PPP.
+Unidentified assailants shot dead a policeman in a neighbourhood of Karachi.

 “Unknown people gunned down a police constable in Lyari this morning,” said Fayyaz Khan, a senior police official.